If pregnancy does not happen as expected, or there are issues, both male and female fertility testing needs to be done to get tested for fertility.

-The first step in the female infertility work up is a complete medical history and physical examination and the following is reviewed:
+The first step in a female infertility workup is a complete medical history and physical examination and the following is reviewed:

 - Menstrual history

 - Sexual technique and timing

 - Lifestyle issues (such as smoking and drug, alcohol, and caffeine consumption)

 The following steps are free or low-cost and can be helpful:

 - Monitor basal body temperature.
 This is accurate in determining if ovulation is actually taking place.